-It doesn’t matter if you have a single engine piston or a Boeing Business Jet, we can make this exemption work for you.
-Use the contact link at the top of this page to inquire about the California Interstate Exemption and we’ll give you a free consultation on what we can do to avoid paying sales tax on your aircraft in California.
+It doesn’t matter if you have a single engine piston or a Boeing Business Jet, click on the “Schedule Call” button at the top of this page to schedule a Free Consultation call on how we can make this strategy work for you.

 And don’t forget to Subscribe below to receive updates when we post more aviation tax articles like this one.